 Further information about the business continuity process can be found in the Business Continuity: Information and Advice leaflet.

-Please note: that Peterborough City Council do not write business continuity plans for individual businesses but can provide advice and support.
+Please note: the council does not write business continuity plans for individual businesses but can provide advice and support.

 Emergencies are always going to happen wherever and whenever.
 Being prepared is the best way to minimise the risk of the emergency having a negative impact on your community.
 In some emergencies the local emergency responders have to prioritise who needs their help first.
 This means that if your life isn’t in immediate danger you may have to wait for their assistance.
 We’ve teamed up with the other agencies to prepare some advice for local residents and businesses about how to get prepared.
 The information is hosted on Cambridgeshire Fire and Rescue Service’s website.